juergenweb/FieldtypeOpeningHours/README.md

 If a day has no times (like ho in this example) means that the company is closed on that day.

 #### 2) Get all times a week without output formatting
 If you need the values as stored in the database without output formatting, you have to prevent output formatting by setting it to false.
-This prevent the formatValue() method to change the times to the format you have set in the backend.
+This prevents the formatValue() method to change the times to the format you have set in the backend.

 ```
 $page->setOutputFormatting(false);
 print_r($page->fieldname->times);
 $page->setOutputFormatting(true);
 ```
-Be aware to not forget to set output formatting to true afterwards.
+Don't forget to set output formatting to true afterwards.

 #### 3) Get the opening times on a specific day<br />
-You can use the following day abbreviation to select the specific day:<br />
+You can use the day abbreviation as an array key to get the times on a specific day:<br />
-mo,tu,we,th,fr,sa,su,ho. ho stands for holiday in this case.<br />
+Abbreviations that can be used: mo,tu,we,th,fr,sa,su,ho. ho stands for holiday in this case.<br />

-If you want fe all opening times for Monday you will use the following method and set as paramater the day inside the parenthesis.
+Example to get all times on Monday:

 ```
 print_r($page->fieldname->times['mo']);
 ```

-This will output all opening times of Monday in the following array:
+This will output all opening times on Monday as an array:

 ```
 [0] => Array (